gotdibbs/JavaScriptStyleGuide/README.md

 > ### <a name='spacing'>Spacing</a>

-  - Use soft tabs of four spaces
+  - Use soft tabs of four spaces.

 	```javascript
 	// Bad